raul-izquierdo/solutions/README.md

 Access granted.
 ```

+> **NOTE**.
+For this functionality to work, some naming conventions must be followed.
+See [Naming Rules](#naming-rules) for details.

-If there’s any ambiguity (no single group matches, or multiple groups are scheduled), you’ll get an interactive picker:
+If an automatic detection is not possible, you’ll get an interactive picker:

 ```bash
 Choose the group: